CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/OPS.1.1.6 Software tests and releases.md

 ### 1.1 Introduction

 The use of IT for task management requires that machine data processing work as smoothly as possible, since the individual results can not be controlled in most cases.
 As part of the software tests, it is therefore checked whether the software in question works without errors.
 To do this, the software must reliably provide the required functionality and, in addition, must not have any unwanted side effects.
 With the subsequent release of the software by the responsible organizational unit, the basic permission is given to use the software productively in the institution.
-At the same time, this organizational unit assumes responsibility for the IT process, which is supported by the software.
+At the same time, this organizational unit assumes responsibility for the IT process that is supported by the software.

-Software can be tested at different points in the life cycle of a software.
+Software can be tested at different points in the software lifecycle.
 Thus, software tests may already be necessary during development, before release for productive operation or in the course of patch and change management.
 The software tests and releases are to be carried out for self-development as well as for the use of standard software.

-This module describes the test and approval process for self-developed or customized software as well as for standard software.
+This module describes the test and release process for self-developed or customized software as well as for standard software.
 The test and release process is characterized by the fact that it can be run several times depending on the result.

 ### 1.2 Objective